-1. Given the nature of telecommuting work and the potential tax implications thereof, the Association will not involve itself with the tax affairs of any employee, nor will it make any misrepresentations to the Canada Revenue Agency on behalf of any employee.
+Given the nature of telecommuting work and the potential tax implications thereof, the organization will not involve itself with the tax affairs of any employee, nor will it make any misrepresentations to the Canada Revenue Agency on behalf of any employee.

-2. This Policy will be reviewed from time to time.
-In the event of any changes, the employee will be informed and will be required to apprise themselves of any additional obligations and amendments.
+This policy will be reviewed from time to time.
+In the event of any changes, the employee will be informed and will be required to familiarize themselves with any additional obligations and amendments.